lilong1992/TOF-measure/README.md

 The TOF program will need MGM's TWaveForm to work.
 To install Twaveform, see https://github.com/lilong1992/TWaveform

 The program takes the rootified data from SIS3316 digitizer.
 Assuming channel 0 is the PMT signal and channel 4 is the BPM signal.
 To run the program, simply type beamenergytof(filename) in ROOT.
+Sample data is also provided.